Learn How To Create A Positive Culture

 “A large part of the success of ‘Networks of Support’ is the consistent onsite support you provide to the schools over multiple years.”

-- Dr. Peter Wyman, August 2023.
+- Dr. Peter Wyman

-Social Network Health Approach is a developmental approach that implements a sequenced and scheduled on-site support system to develop the skill set of the staff and advisors.
+Networks of Support Approach is a developmental approach that implements a sequenced and scheduled on-site support system to develop the skill set of the staff and advisors.

 Networks of Support does not endorse one-time workshops or limited support for schools/communities.
 Consistent support over multiple years provides the accountability and foundation to sustain strong programs.